 1. In a small bowl, combine the strawberries and 2 tablespoons of sugar.
 Set aside for 1 hour.
 Drain, reserving liquid and berries separately.

 3. In a medium bowl, cream together the butter and 1/4 cup sugar until light and fluffy.
-Beat in the egg, then stir in the vanilla paste.
+Beat in the egg, then stir in the banana and vanilla paste.
 Combine the flour, baking soda and salt; stir into the creamed mixture alternately with the juice from the berries.
 Gently stir in the berries.
 Spoon batter into the prepared muffin cups.

 4. Bake for 18-20 minutes in the preheated oven, or until the tops spring back when lightly touched.
 Cool in the pan on a wire rack.